gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Add a new attribute with its name, slug and description.
+Use this API to add a new attribute (e.g. product quality/material/value for money) with its name, slug and description.

 *Success Response:*

-ok
+Success.
+Returns an attribute ID.

 Schema: `InsertResponse`